 In January 1997 he was voted Comedian of the Year by Metro Magazine readers with only two years of stand-up comedy under his belt.
 In that short time Mike was invited to perform at the prestigious Montreal and Melbourne Comedy Festivals.
-He has also performed in London and Amsterdam, has toured New Zealand extensively and appeared on iconic shows such as “Pulp Comedy” and "Game of Two Halves"
+He also performed in London and Amsterdam, and toured New Zealand extensively and appeared on iconic shows such as “Pulp Comedy” and "Game of Two Halves"

 He regularly delivers a motivational message to High School students about setting and achieving goals drawing on his own life experiences as well as delivering hundreds of addresses each year to communities on suicide, depression and addiction using his personal experiences mixed with his inimitable humour.

-Mike is strongly sought after as a guest speaker and master of Ceremonies for corporate and private functions.
+Mike is strongly sought after as a guest speaker and Master of Ceremonies for corporate and private functions.